tuxies-wiki-team/tuxies-wiki/docs/notes/linux-apps/editors-choice.md

 :::

 ## [Copyq](https://github.com/hluk/CopyQ)
-"CopyQ is an advanced clipboard manager with powerful editing and scripting features" -GIthub
+"CopyQ is an advanced clipboard manager with powerful editing and scripting features" -Github

 :::tabs